Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

-The competitor scenario assumes the same probability distributions for $\hat{j}$ and $\hat{l}$, but limits the polar angle of the jet ($\theta_{\rm j}=\arccos(\hat{m} \cdot \hat{j})$) to be smaller than a limiting angle $\Theta_{\rm max}$, that varies between 0$^\circ$ and 180$^\circ$ with a step of 1$^\circ$, resulting in 180 A-ISO models (in which the los is isotropically sampled) and 180 A-EO models.
-Each model (regardless of the assumptions on the jet and los distributions) has been sampled with $n_{\rm s}=10^5$ megamaser-jet-los realizations, to minimize the impact of statistical fluctuations.
-In figure~\ref{fig:histograms} we show the distribution of $\Delta$PA in the observed sample together with 10 mock distributions of $\Delta$PA (normalized to the number of observed systems) for equally spaced values of $\Theta_{\rm max}$ in the A-ISO case (the mock, model-dependent histograms have been renormalized to the number of total systems in the observed sample).
-Note that the $\Theta_{\rm max}=180^\circ$ corresponds to the ISO-ISO scenario too.
-A schematic models summary is available in table~\ref{tab:models}.
+In the competing scenario, we assumed the same probability distributions for $\hat{j}$ and $\hat{l}$, but limited the polar angle of the jet ($\theta_{\rm j}=\arccos(\hat{m} \cdot \hat{j})$, i.e., the angle between the megamaser disk normal and the jet axis) to be smaller than a limiting angle $\Theta_{\rm max}$ that varies between 1$^\circ$ and 180$^\circ$ with a step of 1$^\circ$, resulting in 180 A--ISO models (in which the LoS is isotropically sampled) and 180 A--EO models.
+Each model (regardless of the assumptions on the jet and LoS distributions) has been sampled with $n_{\rm s}=10^5$ jet--megamaser LoS realizations to minimize the impact of statistical fluctuations.
+In Fig.~\ref{fig:histograms} we show the distribution of $\Delta$PA in the observed sample together with ten mock distributions of $\Delta$PA (normalized to the number of observed systems) for equally spaced values of $\Theta_{\rm max}$ in the A--ISO case (the mock model-dependent histograms were renormalized to the number of total systems in the observed sample).
+We note that $\Theta_{\rm max}=180^\circ$ corresponds to the ISO--ISO scenario as well.
+A summary of the schematic models is available in Table~\ref{tab:models}.